Krasnomakov/openMaze_XAI/README.md

-**LLM-Based Interpretabilityy**
+**LLM-Based Interpretability:**

-backend for LLM to interpret LLM attention with vector data base or openAI API
+- backend for LLM to interpret LLM attention with vector data base or openAI API

-**Attention Visualization**
+**Attention Visualization:**

-attention visualization web application with Flask, HTML/CSS and Javascript
+- attention visualization web application with Flask, HTML/CSS and Javascript